-Comments Transportation

-Please explain in detail why the listed transportation item, or items, are of concern to you?

-'

-Environmental Study Process

-Do you have any comments on the environmental study process?

-0-0-0/0

-Address

-Community & Environment

-Please explain in detail why the listed transportation item, or items, are of concern to you?

-Phone

-riioile

-E-Mail

-Comments provided to the study team will be reviewed and considered as the environmental study develops.
-All comments

-received will be documented in the project record.
+Comments Transportation Please explain in detail why the listed transportation item, or items, are of concern to you? item, or items, are of concern to you?
+Environmental Study Process Do you have any comments on the environmental stude process? process: 0-0-0-0 Address Community & Environment Community & Environment Please explain in detail why the listed transportation item, or items, are of concern to you?
+Phone É-Mail Comments provided to the study team will be reviewed and considered as the environmental study develops.
+All comments received will be documented in the project record.
 The study team will contact you if they need additional information or clarification.
 Comments provided during the National Environmental Policy Act (NEPA) process to the team are a matter of public record and subject to public release, if requested.
-For more information, see the

-Terms of Use at the bottom of the Utah.gov website.
-Comments that are publicly displayed through online tools must follow the

-UDOT Social Media Policy Participant Code of Conduct.
-Comments that are unacceptable under that policy may be removed at the
+For more information, see the Terms of Use at the bottom of the Utah.gov website.
+Comments that are publicly displayed through online tools must follow the UDOT Social Media Policy Participant Code of Conduct.
+Comments that are unacceptable under that policy may be removed at the administrator's discretion.

-administrator's discretion.